finalv2/cwp-decap-test/strategies/create-life-books-for-children-and-youth-in-care.md

 ## This strategy in action

-**Frederick County, MD** prints Life Book templates and puts them in a three-ring binder.
+**Frederick County, MD** prints Life Book templates and puts them in a 3-ring binder.